pitmonticone/RedditTextClassification/index.md

 ## Solution

-### Unsuccessful Model
+### Unsuccessful Models

 An exploration of [SpaCy](https://github.com/explosion/spaCy) was performed.
-One may find the relevant notebooks [here](https://github.com/pitmonticone/data-mining-challange/tree/master/spaCy).
+One may find the relevant notebooks [here](https://github.com/InPhyT/DataMiningChallange/tree/master/unsuccessful-models/spaCy).
 The model works and has a similar strategy to the one presented below, though its performance is lower (roc = 0.894).
 The exploration has been concluded with this [Stack Overflow question](https://stackoverflow.com/questions/60821793/text-classification-with-spacy-going-beyond-the-basics-to-improve-performance), this [GitHub Issue](https://github.com/explosion/spaCy/issues/5224) and a comment to a [Feature Request](https://github.com/explosion/spaCy/issues/2253#issuecomment-605502320).
-We've also tried [neural networks](https://github.com/pitmonticone/data-mining-challange/tree/master/keras-neural-networks) with `Keras`.
+We've also tried [neural networks](https://github.com/InPhyT/DataMiningChallange/tree/master/unsuccessful-models/keras-neural-networks) with `Keras`.

-### Successful Model
+### Successful Models

 The training set has been grouped by author and the resulting texts, as if aggregated with `" ".join`, have been turned into a BOW (see this [brief Kaggle tutorial](https://www.kaggle.com/matleonard/text-classification#Bag-of-Words)).